 Shifting priorities In other TWGs, sector priorities may be shifting over time.
 For example, the education sector is now receiving more attention as a result of evolving government policies focusing on human resource development.
 Conversely, in the HIV/AIDS sector, initial areas of concern were primarily focused on issues associated with prevention, while more recently attention has shifted to treatment.

 Changes in Government Organization: Changes in government organization represent both challenges and opportunities.
 For example, the TWG/LJR that was once located within the Council for Judicial and Legal Reform has subsequently been relocated to the Ministry of Justice.
 When the Council for Judicial and Legal Reform was dissolved, the TWG itself was also dissolved.
 The Ministry of Justice is now in the process of reconstituting the TWG/LJR although progress in this regard has been slow.
-In the case of the TWG/PAR, the TWG was transferred to the new Ministry of Civil Services when the Council for Administration Reform was dissolved.
-Such changes in institutional arrangements may have the affect of breathing new life into what had once been more or less moribund TWGs.
+In the case of the TWG/PAR, the TWG was transferred to the new Ministry of Civil Services when the Council for Administrative Reform was dissolved.
+Such changes in institutional arrangements may have the effect of breathing new life into what had once been more or less moribund TWGs.

 Lack of Accountability: A higher level of accountability to monitor and evaluate TWG performance is lacking.
 In many such instances, DP Lead Facilitators, as well as some Chairs, would like to see a more active role for the CDC in this regard.
 Others observed that accountability must be managed within the overall framework that includes annual GDCC and bi-annual CDCF (or the proposed CDF), as outlined in the Partnership Strategy.
 There is widespread support and encouragement for the GDCC meetings to be rescheduled.
 Of particular concern is the accountability for assessing sector performance in terms of progress toward the Joint Monitoring Indicators (JMIs).
 The incentives associated with progress, or lack of progress, toward achieving the JMIs are not clear.
 Principles of mutual accountability are comparatively well understood in Cambodia, as is the idea of development effectiveness, and the link between the GDCC and the TWGs is important as it is the mechanism whereby TWG work can be assessed for their contribution to development results.